chromium/ballista/polyfill/README.md

   need to remain open to receive updates).
 * Not able to send actions to native applications.
 * Not possible to use `clients.openWindow` from the `'action'` event handler (when the handler's service worker receives an action).
-This means your apps need to handle the action in an existing tab, rather than opening a new tab.
+The polyfill will automatically open the handler in a new tab for you.

 ## Usage instructions